 Two Types of Huskies:

 As we have already established, there are two different types of Huskies.
-The first type is the Alaskan Husky, and the second type is the Siberian Husky.
+The first type is the Alaskan Husky from Alaska, and the second is the Siberian Husky from Siberia in Russia.

-Though these two breeds do share some commonalities, they also have their differences.
+Though these two breeds share some commonalities, they also have differences.

 The Alaskan husky is not considered a pure breed.
 It is defined only by its purpose, which is that of a highly efficient sled dog.